 In some instances a clogged filter can even damage your system or cause it to break down.
 Regularly putting in a new one will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your household is dealing with allergies, asthma or other respiratory issues, contact our Experts about how a HEPA filter or whole-home air purifier can relieve symptoms.
+If someone in your household is dealing with allergies, asthma or other respiratory issues, contact our Experts about how a HEPA filter can relieve symptoms.

 3. Check Your Thermostat and Smoke Detectors

 Now is the perfect time to check other critical pieces of your air conditioner and other safety systems.